Accountant (Former Employee) – Columbus, OH – March 19, 2017

 I have learned more about specific diet types and what each type are encouraged to consume and what they should typically avoid..
 Communication is also a key player at Wesley Glen and I work hard to participate in that flow.
 I often relay residents needs or concerns to the on-staff dietitians or supervisors to increase a resident's satisfaction as well as solving many of their concerns myself.
 I have learned how to be a solid team player as well someone who works independently.
 Time management plays an important role at my job as we must complete all of our duties within a very specific time window and must be able to do this with little or no supervision.

-The hardest part of my job is dealing with residents or their family members who domore... not wish to follow the resident's prescribed diet.
+The hardest part of my job is dealing with residents or their familymore... members who do not wish to follow the resident's prescribed diet.
 In this case, I try to come to a mutual consensus as to what is appropriate or not.
 Understandably, this can lead to residents or their family members becoming upset and when it does happen, I keep a positive attitude and alleviate the situation as best I can.
 If I cannot do this, I relay the problem to a supervisor or dietitian.

 The absolute most enjoyable part of my job is seeing my residents get excited when they see me.
 I just love my residents and I care about them deeply.
 Their well-being and overall health is of much importance to me.

 Management is fairly helpful when needed but tend to take a backseat on most issues.
 As Diet Aides we solve a lot of issues on our own until we have a chance to relay the information to the next tier.less